Leon Johnson (cricketer)

-Leon Rayon Johnson (born 8 August 1987 in Georgetown, Demerara), is a Guyanese born West Indies cricketer who captained the West Indies in the 2006 U-19 Cricket World Cup in Sri Lanka.
+Leon Rayon Johnson (born 8 August 1987), is a Guyanese born cricketer who plays as a right handed middle order batsman.
+He has featured for the West Indies, Guyana and Guyana Amazon Warriors in his career.
+Captaining both the West Indies at youth level and Guyana, Johnson is tied with Tamar Lambert of Jamaica as the most successful captain in West Indian first class cricket tournaments.

 Domestic career

 Johnson made his first class debut for Guyana in the 2003/04 season when he played in two first class matches, scoring just four runs from 3 innings.
 He did not feature in Guyana's first-class team for the next three seasons.
 He made his list A debut in the 2007/08 season.

 In the 2007/08 domestic season, Johnson scored 427 runs at an average of 42.70 from 6 matches for Guyana in the Carib Beer Series.
 He fell six runs short of his maiden first-class century on 7 March 2008 when he edged a wide delivery from off-spinner Shirley Clarke against Combined Campuses and Colleges.
 The innings was his highest score of the season.

 Johnson was the leading run-scorer in the 2015–16 Regional Four Day Competition, scoring 807 runs from ten matches.

 In October 2018, in the first semi-final match of the 2018–19 Regional Super50, Johnson scored his first century in List A cricket, helping Guyana to beat Jamaica by one wicket and progress to the final.
 In October 2019, he was named as the captain of Guyana's squad for the 2019–20 Regional Super50 tournament.
 In February 2020, in the 2019–20 West Indies Championship, Johnson scored his 6,000 run in first-class cricket.